wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to web radios, Flyzoo is an amazing chat for your website!
+From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat for your website!

 Engage your community in chat rooms and private (one-to-one) chat conversations.